J-Booth/virtual-world/README.md

 Settings with editable name, password, age and the ability to delete your user details.

 Features in the works:
-Coffee Shop
+Coffee Shop and more options...
-More options...

 Features to be implemented:

-Pizza Shop and Tech Shop
-Hangman, rock-paper-scissors and a number guessing game.
-Tasks
-Help Menu
+Pizza Shop, Tech Shop,Hangman, rock-paper-scissors, a number guessing game, Tasks and a Help Menu